-Bread was an important food for rich and poor in Tudor Times but it varied in quality.
+Bread was an important food for the rich and poor in Tudor Times but it varied in quality.
 Rich people’s bread was made from fine white flour.
 Poor people ate coarse bread of barley or rye.

 The Tudors were also fond of sweet foods (if they could afford them).
-However, in the 16th-century sugar was very expensive so most people used honey to sweeten their food. n Rich Tudors ate preserved fruit, gingerbread, sugared almonds, and jelly.
+However, in the 16th-century sugar was very expensive so most people used honey to sweeten their food.
+Rich Tudors ate preserved fruit, gingerbread, sugared almonds, and jelly.

 Marzipan was introduced into England in the late Middle Ages.
 It is a paste made of almonds and sugar.
 The Tudors used marzipan to make edible sculptures of animals, castles, trees, and people called subtleties.